Meet the experts 'growing' small and medium-sized businesses in a lab

 "There were industry experts and leaders from government and top companies," she says.
 "It was good to network with local folks because, outside of college and career fairs, we don't have a chance to do that."

 ASU benefits from the data gathered from each lab, which will be used to create case studies.
-Chaturvedi says, while textbooks are full of case studies on large businesses, there is a need for case studies about SMBs.
+Chaturvedi says that while textbooks are full of case studies on large businesses, there is a need for case studies about SMBs.
 The university has an opportunity to become a hub for those seeking to learn about SMBs.

-And, of course, the local business ecosystem benefits, as businesses grow and leaders connect and give back to others.
-Early in the lab’s planning stages, Chaturvedi partnered with the Southwest Valley Chamber of Commerce, which provides a pipeline of businesses and connections to community leaders for the lab.
-Chairman Jeffrey Garza Walker is planning an awards ceremony to spotlight the lab’s business-owner participants, who he says have been thrilled with their experiences.
+And, of course, the local business ecosystem benefits as businesses grow and leaders connect and give back to others.
+Early in the lab's planning stages, Chaturvedi partnered with the Southwest Valley Chamber of Commerce, which provides a pipeline of businesses and connections to community leaders for the lab.
+Chairman Jeffrey Garza Walker is planning an awards ceremony to spotlight the lab's business-owner participants, who he says have been thrilled with their experiences.

 "The CEOs feel the value that they got from going through the program was amazing and life-changing," Garza Walker says.
 "It's worked out, quite frankly, exactly how we thought it would, which is helping create a road map for these emerging companies to set their sights on becoming larger companies."